spinnaker/spinnaker.github.io/setup/providers/kubernetes-v2/index.md

 * A [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

-    The `kubeconfig` allows `kubectl` to authenticate against your cluster and to have read/write access to any resources you expect
+    The `kubeconfig` allows Spinnaker to authenticate against your cluster and to have read/write access to any resources you expect it to manage.
-    Spinnaker to manage.
 You can request this from your Kubernetes cluster administrator.

 * [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl/)